omegayao/Infections-Spread-Influence-Maximization/README.md

 ### Included files

-Inputs -  the connected Watts-Strogatz small-world graphs we generated in the paper
+Inputs -  the connected Watts-Strogatz small-world graphs we used in the paper

 SI.ipynb, SIS.ipynb, SIR.ipynb - three LT optimization models provided in the paper